mysigmail/vue-email/README.md

 ## Client

 This repository contains a client application that serves as a local testing environment.
 Using this client, you can create email templates by selecting from pre-built components, apply styles to these components, preview the final render, and obtain the corresponding HTML code.
+You can also perform a test send email.

 ### Install